AlexRebula/JQuery-Plugins/aiiaWizard/README.md

 Oh...
 I know you'll probably say..."Why would you make a plugin that already exists?". :) Well, why not?
 It's true, there are some great plugins out there that do just that.
 In fact this plugin was inspired by the excellent ["jQuery Steps" plugin, created by Rafael Staib](http://www.jquery-steps.com).
 And I am sure that if you Google you'll find more of them...

 However I decided to do one myself as an experiment and because for some reason Rafael's plugin was mising some things that I needed at the moment and there was also a bug when initializing other jQuery plugins within the Steps plugin.
-For examplem the Google maps plugin would not initialize for some reason.
-Another reason that I created it was because I love jQuery and this is my chance to learn more about jQuery plugins.
+For example the Google maps plugin would not initialize for some reason.

-So, feel free to comment on my code, because I know it is not perfect.
 With your comments and perhaps your contributions maybe I can make things better and take it to another level, so please, feel free to give your thoughts - positive and negative.
-Believe me, I'll be very grateful.
+I'll be very grateful.

 ## Plugin description